For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 To be wrapped in the splendor of this mystical, intimate mansion is to be surrounded by a long-lost spirit of a vanished way of life — when ladies were ladies and gentlemen were gentlemen, when people were properly dressed for dinner, delighted in the art of conversation, enjoyed fresh blooms and vintage fabrics, and relished the simple luxuries of a leisurely breakfast, receiving a letter in the afternoon post, and inviting a friend over for the ritual of tea.
 For a small moment, as the Sergeant tends to the fire ensuring a continuous roaring flame and the staff delivers our dinner, I’m transported to that divine slice of time.
-That time when life was savored in small, ordinary, meaningful moments.
+That time when life was savored in ordinary moments elevated to the extraordinary.

 The Sergeant had his own steady morning routine in the decades before we married.
 Most days he was up by five and straight out the door.
 He’d take a quick walk in the neighborhood park, a cruise through the blocks he frequented as a boy, pick up an Irish breakfast on the run, and be at the precinct by six.
 When we got together it was as if the forces above were determined to make accommodations for our respective morning rituals.